Small to Medium Hydropower Development, Afghanistan

 I led a multi-disciplinary team of international experts and Afghan nationals, comprising hydropower, civil, geotechnical, mechanical and electrical engineers, as well as hydrologists, economists, social experts and financial analysts in carrying out the work.
 This included coordinating and gathering input from all team members and then preparing the reports at the end of each stage of the study.

 I also prepared the requisite power sector analysis and the economic analysis for each potential project studied, and was involved in every other aspect of the work in terms of quality control.
 The economic analysis, carried out by me, was in accordance with ADB guidelines and was based on willingness-to-pay in the case of small isolated developments.
-In the case of grid-connected projects, the analyses were based on electricity displacement caused by the hydro project on other parts of the Afghanistan grid.

 |Copyright © 2013 Arvid Kruze Design by Iron Spider|